 Then just following the line it zipped through, and left a fairly clean cut.
 For my purpose, the plexiglass edges are concealed inside the wooden edge.
 If the plexiglass edges were more exposed, I could easily file them to remove the sharp edge.

 Want to see how easy it was to cut through?
 Here’s a 30 second video showing my husband cutting the plexiglass:

 After the plexiglass was cut, I just had to peel off the paper/plastic liner.

 It was stuck on pretty good, but not too hard to pull off.
 The directions did say that if it is too difficult to remove, you could soak the plexiglass in water for a bit to loosen the liner.

 What am I going to be using these shelves for???

-To display the pouches of Milk Paint by Fusion I am now stocking in the Frame and Frills studio!
+To display the pouches of Milk Paint by Fusion I am now stocking in the Redo Your Furniture (aka Frame and Frills) shop!
 This picture above shows how the packets fell through the spacing, but sit nicely on the plexiglass.

 Along with Fusion Mineral Paint, Milk Paint by Fusion is amazing!
 Inside each pouch is the milk paint powder, you just add water to mix up the amount you need, and can seal up the remaining powder in the pouch indefinitely until you need it for another project.